oddjobz/crossbar_ball_demo/README.md

 of each panel with a view to adding a status bar for example showing the number of balls in each window and number of throws / catches per second, but for now I'm moving on to the next task.

+When running press 'b' to kick off a new ball, or any other key to exit.

 #### To install;

 Create a virtual environment, then do;